 Dependence on Proprietary Technology.
 The Company regards its software as proprietary and relies on a combination of copyright, patent, trademark and trade secret laws, license and confidentiality agreements, and software security measures to protect its proprietary rights.
-AspenTech has United States patents for the expert guidance system in its proprietary graphical user interface, simulation and optimization methods in its software, and a process simulation apparatus in its polymers software.
+AspenTech has United States patents for the expert guidance system in its proprietary graphical user interface, simulation and optimization methods in its optimization software, a process flow diagram generator in its planning and scheduling software, and a process simulation apparatus in its polymers software.
 The Company has registered or applied to register certain of its significant trademarks in the United States and certain other countries.
 The Company generally enters into non-disclosure agreements with its employees and customers, and historically has restricted access to its software products' source codes, which it regards as proprietary information.
 In a few cases, the Company has provided copies of the source code for certain products to customers solely for the purpose of special customization of the products and has deposited copies of the source code for certain products in third-party escrow accounts as security for on-going service and license obligations.
 In these cases, the Company relies on nondisclosure and other contractual provisions to protect its proprietary rights.